Chat with us, powered by LiveChat

 The most likely challenge is a psychological difficulty and not a medical one.
 Intense fear, grief, anger, confusion, or other delusional states are not uncommon during a journey.

 This is often where the most important work happens.
-A difficult experience is often a revelation of things that have been buried.
-Perhaps it’s shame, guilt, grief, or rage, emotions that your system has long been suppressing or avoiding.
+A difficult experience is often a revelation of things that have been suppressed or ignored.

 “I have learned that the only way out of pain is to stop running from it; to meet it, sit with it, feel it, and see what it has to teach you.
 Pain is an incredible teacher,” says Sherri Mitchell, the author of Sacred Instructions: Indigenous Wisdom for Living Spirit-Based Change.